lazorfuzz/python-hacklib/README.md

 # Logging into a gmail account
 htmldata = ac.login('https://gmail.com', 'email', 'password')

-# Returns False if resulting page has the same URL as the login page
+# Returns HTML whether login works or not.
-# Otherwise, returns HTML whether login works or not.
+# If resulting URL is the same, assumes failure and returns False.
 if htmldata and 'Inbox' in htmldata:
     print 'Login Success'

-# Returns False if login fails using HTTP Basic Authentication
+# For logins using HTTP Basic Auth, just check boolean:
 #if htmldata:
 #    print 'Login Success'
 ```